prominenceai/deepstream-services-library/docs/api-sink.md

 typedef uint (*dsl_sink_app_new_data_handler_cb)(uint data_type,
     void* data, void* client_data);
 ```
 Callback typedef for the App Sink Component.
-The function is registered when the App Sink is created with [dsl_sink_app_new](#dsl_sink_app_new).
+The function is registered when the App Sink is created with [`dsl_sink_app_new`](#dsl_sink_app_new).
 Once the Pipeline is playing, the function will be called when new data is available to process.
 The type of data is specified with the App Sink constructor.

 **Parameters**
 * `data_type` [in] either `DSL_SINK_APP_DATA_TYPE_SAMPLE` or `DSL_SINK_APP_DATA_TYPE_BUFFER`.
 See [App Sink data-types](#data-types-provided-by-the-app-sink).